APP MTH 3014 - Optimisation III

-Course Code APP MTH 3014 Course Optimisation III Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 Assumed Knowledge Knowledge of linear programming such as would be obtained from APP MTH 2105 and basic computer programming skills such as would be obtained from COMP SCI 1012, 1101, MECH ENG 1100, 1102, 1103, 1104, 1105, C&ENVENG 1012 Course Description Most problems in life are optimisation problems: what is the best design for a racing kayak?
+Course Code APP MTH 3014 Course Optimisation III Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1012 Assumed Knowledge Basic computer programming skills such as would be obtained from ENG 1002, 1003, COMP SCI 1012, 1101, MECH ENG 1100, 1102, 1103, 1104, 1105, C&ENVENG 1012 Course Description Most problems in life are optimisation problems: what is the best design for a racing kayak?
 How do you get the best return on your investments?
 What is the best use of your time in swot vac?
 What is the shortest route across town for an emergency vehicle?
 What are the optimal release rates from a dam for environmental flows in a river?
 Mathematical formulations of such optimisation problems might contain one or many independent variables.
 There may or may not be constraints on those variables.
 However, there is always an objective: minimise or maximise some function of the variable(s) subject to the constraints.
 This course examines nonlinear mathematical formulations, and concentrates on convex optimisation problems.
 Many modern optimisation methods in areas such as design of communication networks and finance rely on the classical underpinnings covered in this course.
 Topics covered are: One-dimensional (line) searches, direct methods, polynomial approximation, methods for differentiable functions; Theory of convex and nonconvex functions relevant to optimisation; Multivariable unconstrained optimisation, quasi-Newton Method, steepest descent methods, conjugate gradient methods; Constrained optimisation, including Karush-Kuhn-Tucker conditions and the Gradient Projection Method; Heuristics for non-convex problems, genetic algorithms.

 The full timetable of all activities for this course can be accessed from Course Planner.